ajoslin/angular-scrolly/README.md

 Usage
 -----

-See demo/index.html.
+See demo/index.html after building (see below to build).
 Guide portion coming to docs soon.

 Development
 -----------